-The highly comprehensive blood testing performed during the first phase of the Cenegenics weight loss program yields invaluable insights.
+The highly comprehensive blood testing performed during the first phase of the Cenegenics Elite Health Evaluation yields invaluable insights.
 It is also performed frequently to measure compliance and program effectiveness.
 Below are the key insights pertaining to weight loss revealed in the patient’s blood work.

 One factor blood work determines is the patient’s insulin sensitivity, including fasting glucose, fasting insulin, hemoglobin A1c levels, and more.
 These findings will shape the precise dietary recommendations set forth in the patient’s food plan.

 Reductions in insulin levels allow fat to be selected as the preferred fuel for the body’s energy supply, and the most direct way to achieve this is through carbohydrate restriction.
 The patient’s insulin sensitivity will therefore determine carbohydrate selection.
 For instance, some patients may need to limit carbohydrate intake to only vegetables, while others may benefit from a mix of vegetables, fruit, sweet potatoes, and/or whole grains.

 A patient’s blood analysis also reveals their lipid metabolism, or their body’s ability to break down or store fats for energy.
 Cholesterol levels, including high-density lipoprotein (HDL, or the “good” cholesterol), low-density lipoprotein (LDL, or the “bad” cholesterol), triglycerides, and coronary risk ratios are measured.